 I chose to be an editor and writing coach because I believe that conversations between writers and editors bring good writing to life.

-Some of my favorite writers are nature writers, and I’m proud to announce that one of the best of these has just seen his first book published.
-I worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form, a process that forged a rich and enduring friendship.
+Some of my favorite writers are nature writers, and I’m proud to announce that two of my clients have seen their works published this year.
+In 2017, expert birder and writer Charles Babbitt invited me to help him finish the manuscript that became “Birding Arizona: What to Know, Where to Go” (R.W.
+Morse).
+The book answered many birding questions I’d always wondered about.
+This helpful resource was published in February.
+I also worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form, a process that forged a rich and enduring friendship.
 We’re both very proud of “The Delightful Horror of Family Birding: Sharing Nature With the Next Generation” (Torrey House Press).
 Here’s my review.

 I focus on nonfiction and memoir.
 My favorite topics are science, nature, travel, the arts, history, and sports (especially running).
 My other specialty is editing technical writing.
 I learned how to work collaboratively with scientists while on the staff of a wildlife magazine, so I have particular expertise with wildlife-related topics.
 But I love to help scientists of all kinds reach a popular audience.
 Learn more about my specialties here.